Functional Programming (H) - Examinable

 let x = numeral ++ " minister" where numeral = "prime" in x

-42. What is the result of the following computation?
+47. What is the result of evaluating the following expression?

-44. What is the effect of the following fold?
+48. What is the result of evaluating the following expression?

-46. What is the result of evaluation of the following expression?
+50. What is the type of the following function:

 Submit Quiz